 - You are a member of an underrepresented group in science and engineering.

-- You have US work authorization and are located in US timezones; We give preference to applicants who can be physically present during the program.
+- You have US work authorization and are located in the United States for the duration of the program; We give preference to applicants who can be physically present during the program.

 - You understand this article on calculus and this article on linear algebra.
 (It’s fine if you have to brush up on these skills).

 - You are comfortable programming in Python (other languages are helpful, but you’ll spend the program writing in Python).